frankhjung/haskell-userapp/README.md

 ### a function

-To coerce a function, for example from
+To coerce a function, for example from:

 ```haskell
 cleanWhitespace :: Rule Text
 ```

-to
+To:

 ```haskell
 cleanWhitespace :: Rule Password
 ```

-then:
+Then:

 ```haskell
 (coerce cleanWhitespace :: Rule Password) password